kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

    ![oobe_complete](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/getting_started_images/oobe_complete.png)

+## Notes

+To protect your security, after 30 minutes of inactivity we stop the OOBE process (and we remove the port 80 allow rule).
+You will need to restart OOBE to restart the OOBE process.

 ## Provide feedback

 After completing the OOBE, please provide feedback on your experience via this [questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRzoJxrXKT0dEvfQyxsA0h8lUOEpDRkxZSUFWMFc2SEZYMDBBSlVQMUZMMy4u).
 Your feedback will help us continue to fine-tune and improve the OOBE experience.